Nitish-web-nik/nitish-web-nik/README.md

 ## 👨‍💻 About Me

-- 🔭 Currently diving deep into the world of **Computer Science and Engineering** as a Master's student at the one and only **Indian Institute of Technology Kanpur** (IITK) 🏫.
+- 🔭 Currently diving deep into the world of **Computer Science and Engineering** as a Master's student at the prestigious institute **Indian Institute of Technology Kanpur** (IITK) 🏫.

 - 🌱 Channeling my inner tech wizard 🧙‍♂️ under the mentorship of **Professor Priyanka Bagade** in the realms of **IoT, Computer Vision, Machine Learning,** and **Natural Language Processing**.
 Catch me playing with sensors and models in the [IoT Vision Research Lab](https://pbagade0.wixsite.com/priyanka) 🔍.